Tom O'Halloran (climber)

-Tom O'Halloran is an Australian rock climber who specialises in competition climbing, sport climbing, bouldering.
+Tom O'Halloran is an Australian rock climber who specialises in competition climbing, sport climbing, and in bouldering.

 Climbing career

 Competition climbing

 While O'Halloran is mainly a non-competitive rock climber, he decided to come out of competition retirement in an attempt to make the Olympic team.
 He qualified for the 2020 Summer Olympics by winning the combined men's format in the 2020 IFSC Oceania Championships.
 O'Halloran finished twentieth in the Qualification round, his best effort being placed seventeenth for speed.
 He, therefore, did not compete in the finals.
 Detailed results are in Australia at the 2020 Summer Olympics.